uxmapbiz/uxmap-git/docs/ideas.md

 - Use OpenAI GPT API to:
   - Label page purpose (landing, product, checkout, etc.)
-  - Assign UX score (1–5) with rationale
+  - Assign UX score (1–5) with rationale, categorization and combination of categories to give resulting UX score
   - Extract sentiment tone or visual consistency
+- Ranking compared to other sites that have been analyzed.
+Saving score datas?
 - Maybe experiment with vision models (later)

 ---